 100. There are so many chances to meet your favorite Disney characters.
 You can see the schedule for character appearances on the Personal Navigator.
-You might also run into a few characters roaming the ship like we did!
-I haven’t seen him yet, but I’ve heard their is a sleep walking Goofy that roams the halls at night!
+You might also run into a few characters roaming the ship as we did!
+I haven’t seen him yet, but I’ve heard there is a sleepwalking Goofy that roams the halls at night!

 101. If there is a new Disney movie being released while you’re on the cruise, there’s a good chance that they’ll play it on the cruise.
 We got to see the premiere of the new Pirates of the Caribbean movie and the new Mary Poppins while we were at sea!

 102. Pack your own candy for the movie theater, the ship candy and popcorn isn’t free and it’s expensive.